smart-on-fhir/smart-scheduling-links/specification.md

 The client requests data calling [`GET /$bulk-publish`, which returns a FHIR Bulk Data Manifest](http://build.fhir.org/ig/HL7/bulk-data/branches/bulk-publish/bulk-publish.html) with links to NDJSON files.

 This API allows servers to provide a compliant implementation with static hosting only.
-Servers MAY also make resources available through the FHIR RESTful search API.

 #### Example manifest